poonchuanan/tp/docs/UserGuide.md

 >* Inputs that look like `<THIS>` are optional parameters and do not need to be supplied by user if not needed.
 >* Input format should adhere to the one in the help list or in this user guide.
 >* All features such as `add`, `edit`, `list`, etc. are not case-sensitive, but it is recommended for you to follow the format stated in help list or this user guide.
+>* An :exclamation: emoticon denotes possible errors and possible mistakes

 <br>
 <br>